mocherson/ImageGCN/README.md

 # ImageGCN
 This repository is the official PyTorch implementation of the experiments in the following paper:

 Mao, Chengsheng, Liang Yao, and Yuan Luo.
-"Imagegcn: Multi-relational image graph convolutional networks for disease identification with chest x-rays." arXiv preprint arXiv:1904.00325 (2019).
+"Imagegcn: Multi-relational image graph convolutional networks for disease identification with chest x-rays."
+IEEE Transactions on Medical Imaging 41.8 (2022): 1990-2003.

 ## Test run